PX4/PX4-user_guide/en/getting_started/flight_modes.md

 ![GPS](../../images/flight_modes/GPS_s.png) Position mode is the GPS guided mode.

 You can fly in Position Mode if you need precision in flight, keeping course or hovering at a certain spot in the air, but still maintaining the control of the aircraft with your RC.
 The altitude is controlled by the PX4 autopilot.
 At 50% throttle the aircraft will hold its current altitude.
-If you want to descend just lower the throttle bellow center or if you need to climb push the throttle over the center.
+If you want to descend just lower the throttle below center or if you need to climb push the throttle over the center.
 The further the throttle stick is from the center position the larger the climb or descent rate you will have.
 Position Mode is almost like Altitude Mode with full angle control over Pitch, Roll and Yaw.
 But once you center all the sticks you will have a hovering aircraft at the current altitude and current GPS position.
 If the wind blows the aircraft will keep its direction of flight and course and will fight the wind.

 ![MC Position Mode](../../images/flight_modes/position_MC.png)